Ice-Shackleton/startup/notes.md

 A bit into the conversion process, and I'm thinking that maybe I should write an "about" page...

+I've decided that the work required to make the movement buttons function in a multiplayer context is beyond my capabilities for the moment, and so will be removing it from the project for now.

 ## React Part 2: Reactivity